How To Apply

 Visiting scholars and affiliates who are planning to carry out research that involves the collection of data involving human subjects while they are affiliated with CLIC must complete an online training course and submit the appropriate application(s) to the UCLA Office for the Protection of Research Subjects (OPRS).
 All research activities must comply with university procedures and regulations.
 In order to submit an application for permission to conduct research involving human subjects, any visitors who are students need a UCLA faculty sponsor (the CLIC Director or another CLIC faculty member should be consulted for guidance in this matter).

-The Dashew Center for International Students & Scholars hosts frequent “Discover L.A.” day trips (https://www.internationalcenter.ucla.edu/programs-events/trips).
-These events have been recommended by past CLIC Visitors.
-UCLA Recreation also hosts “Outdoor Adventures” events; including hiking, whale watching, and rock climbing trips (https://www.recreation.ucla.edu/oa).
+UCLA Recreation hosts “Outdoor Adventures” events; including hiking, whale watching, and rock climbing trips (https://www.recreation.ucla.edu/oa).
 UCLA Marina Aquatic Center also offers classes in surfing and sailing, as well as equipment rentals (http://www.recreation.ucla.edu/mac).
 Please also see the UCLA International Institute’s Calendar of Events (http://www.international.ucla.edu/institute/events) and the UCLA Happenings Calendar of Events for film screenings, museum exhibitions, and live music (http://happenings.ucla.edu).

 You should always feel free to contact the CLIC Coordinator at